-During operation when an error occurs the board will use the led's to indicate where the problem exists.
-For motor specific faults the green led will blink 1 time for motor 1, and 2 times for motor 2.
-The red led will blink from 2 to 9 times depending on the error code.
+During operation when an error occurs the board will use the leds to indicate where the problem exists.
+For motor specific faults the green LED will flash once for Motor 1, and two times for Motor 2.
+The red LED will flash from two to nine times, depending on the error code.